KonnorRogers/rhino-editor/README.md

 #### Without Overmind

-To run the server without overmind do the following in seperate terminals:
+To run the server without Overmind do the following in seperate terminals:

 ```bash